Restoring a Database Using an Archive

 nuocmd start process --db-name test --engine-type TE --server-id server1

-The create archive command is issued using NuoDB Command (nuocmd).
-For more information on NuoDB Command and other command line tools, see Command Line Tools.
+For more information on nuocmd and other command line tools, see Command Line Tools.